Arrowheads & Water-plantains

 Common Arrowhead Sagittaria sagittifolia

 Native.
 Scattered around the region and growing as an emergent plant of slow-moving rivers, usually in the mid section of the larger rivers.
 Flowers July to August.
-In our region, the arrow-shaped leaves emerging from water are diagnostic.
+In our region, the arrow-shaped leaves emerging from water are usually diagnostic, though beware the commercially available Broad-leaved Arrowhead (see below).

 Common Arrowhead Common Arrowhead Common Arrowhead Common Arrowhead